awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

    1. Determine the namespace of the service to invoke\.
 You can view a list of AWS service namespaces in [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.
 The namespace for Amazon RDS is `rds`\.

-   1. Determine which Amazon RDS API action enables you to view the status of a database instance\.
-You can view the API actions \(also called methods\) on the [Amazon RDS methods](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html) page\.
+   1. Determine which Amazon RDS API operation enables you to view the status of a database instance\.
+You can view the API operations \(also called methods\) on the [Amazon RDS methods](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html) page\.

-   1. Specify one or more request parameters for the DescribeDBInstances API action\.
+   1. Specify one or more request parameters for the DescribeDBInstances API operation\.
 For example, this action uses the `DBInstanceIdentifier` request parameter\.

    1. Determine one or more PropertySelectors\.
 A PropertySelector is a response object that is returned by the request of this API action\.
 For example, on the [Amazon RDS methods](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html)\.
 Choose the [describe\_db\_instances](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html#RDS.Client.describe_db_instances) method and scroll down to the **Response Structure** section\. **DBInstances** is listed as a response object\.
 For the purposes of this walkthrough, specify `DBInstances` and `DBInstanceStatus` as the PropertySelectors\.
 Remember that PropertySelectors are entered by using JSONPath\.
 This means that you format the information in the runbook like the following\.

       `PropertySelector: "$.DBInstances[0].DBInstanceStatus"`\.

    1. Specify one or more DesiredValues\.
-If you don't know the values you want to specify, then run the [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) API action to determine possible values\.
+If you don't know the values you want to specify, then run the [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) API operation to determine possible values\.
 For this walkthrough, specify *available* and *starting*\.

    1. Enter the information you collected into the runbook as shown in the following example\.